-Editor’s note: This article was updated on January 11th, 2023
+Editor’s note: This article and the odds were updated on October 19th, 2023.

 OddsTrader’s Betting Edge

 - Since the 2009/10 season, there hasn’t been a Stanley Cup winner with odds greater than +2200, with the average odds of the previous 14 winners prior to the playoffs coming in at +915.

 - Nine of the previous 14 winners have been less than +900 NHL betting odds prior to the playoffs.

 - Since the NHL became a 4-division league, the Central and Metropolitan divisions have produced 3 winners each, while the Atlantic and Pacific divisions have had 2 winners.

 - The Vegas Golden Knights are looking to become the 5th team in NHL history to defend their Stanley Cup, while only one runner-up has ever won the cup the following season (Pittsburgh Penguins 1990).

 |Oilers +900||Stars +1700||Kraken +3500||Blue Jackets +6000|